History of the Chicago White Sox: 2005 World Series

-2006–2019: Post-World Series
+2006–present: Post-World Series

 2006 season

 After leading the wild card race for much of the season, the White Sox faltered, losing 15 of 24 at the beginning of September to eliminate them from playoff contention, ending their chances of becoming the first repeat winner of the World Series since the New York Yankees in 1999 and 2000.
 They nonetheless finished with a 90–72 record, the season's best record by a non-playoff team.

 This was the first year a White Sox manager had led the AL All-Star squad since 1994, when Gene Lamont led the team.
 In addition to manager Ozzie Guillén, the White Sox had six representatives at the 77th All-Star Game at PNC Park in Pittsburgh, the most among any club: starting pitcher Mark Buehrle, closer Bobby Jenks, catcher A. J. Pierzynski, first basemen Paul Konerko and Jim Thome, and right fielder Jermaine Dye.
 José Contreras was originally selected to pitch in the All-Star Game, but was replaced by Francisco Liriano.
 Guillen removed Contreras from the roster after a 117-pitch performance in a 19-inning game against Boston on the last day before the All-Star Break.

 Pierzynski was the last White Sox to be named to the team after winning the year's Final Vote, in which the fans select the 32nd and final player on both the AL and NL squads.
 Pierzynski is the second White Sox to be selected, following Scott Podsednik's nomination in 2005.
 Dye competed in the 2006 CENTURY 21 Home Run Derby; he managed to hit 7 home runs in the first round, but David Ortiz and Ryan Howard both surpassed that total to knock Dye out of the competition.

 The White Sox drew 2,957,414 fans for an average of 36,511, third in the AL. There were a total of 52 sellouts, breaking the previous team record of 18.
 The White Sox also drew 75 crowds in excess of 30,000, another franchise record.